Belgian Malinois

 Our editors will review what you’ve submitted and determine whether to revise the article.

-Belgian Malinois, breed of herding and working dog developed in the Malines area of Belgium in the 1800s.
-The Belgian Malinois is a sturdy well-muscled dog of almost square proportions.
-It stands about 22 to 26 inches (56 to 66 cm) tall at the withers and weighs from 40 to 80 pounds (18.1 to 36.2 kg).
-It has a thick coat about 1 to 2 inches (2.5 to 5 cm) long, which ranges in colour from yellowish brown to mahogany with black-tipped hairs; the breed typically has a black mask and ears.
-The Belgian Malinois is valued by police departments and militaries for its strength and stamina, its dexterity, its loyalty, and its eagerness to please.
+Belgian Malinois, breed of herding and working dog developed in Mechelen (French: Malines) in the Flanders Region of north-central Belgium in the 1800s.
+The breed is a sturdy well-muscled dog of almost square proportions.
+It has a thick coat about 1 to 2 inches (2.5 to 5 cm) long, which ranges in color from yellowish brown to mahogany with black-tipped hairs; the breed typically has a black mask and ears.
+It is valued by police departments and militaries for its strength and stamina, its dexterity, its loyalty, and its eagerness to please.
 The breed is the subject of the 2022 film Dog, highlighting the breed’s abilities as a protector and companion.
-Belgian Malinois dogs are known colloquially as the Mal in the United States.
+The Belgian Malinois is known colloquially as the Mal in the United States.

-Did you know?
-Belgian Malinois are highly sought after as police dogs and are especially prized by militaries for their intelligence and strength.
+• Did you know?: Belgian Malinois are highly sought after as police dogs and are especially prized by militaries for their intelligence and strength.
 In 2011 a Mal named Cairo was instrumental in helping a U.S. Navy SEAL team kill Osama bin Laden.
 The U.S. Army Airborne & Special Operations Museum in North Carolina features a life-size bronze statue of a Belgian Malinois dedicated to all Special Operations dogs.
+Hurricane, a 15-year-old Mal who died in 2025, was then the most decorated K-9 in U.S. history, serving more than decade in the Secret Service.
+In 2014, he famously wrestled to the ground an intruder who had breached the White House gate; the dog suffered serious injuries in the struggle.

 Care and upkeep